 Upon the occurrence and during the continuance of an event of default, the bondholders will have certain remedies (including the right to accelerate the repayment obligation under the notes).

-As of December 31, 2023 and December 31, 2022, the Company has not complied with the covenants of the loan agreement.
+As of December 31, 2024, and December 31, 2023, the Company has not breached the terms of the contract.

 20. Obligations under lease